 Identify changes in pay, expenses and taxes from your current duty station to your next duty station.
 Budgeting to live on one income is a great way to reduce financial-related stress during a PCS.
 The second income, once re-established, can be used to save for goals and quality-of-life improvements.
 Using this strategy can reduce a long-term debt and reduce stress if there is a pay issue during the move.
 Potential changes to income could include an increase or decrease in pay, to include: Cost of Living Allowance (COLA), Basic Allowance for Housing (BAH), Special and Incentive Pay, and spousal income.
-Visit www.defensetravel.dod.millsitelallcalc.cfm to calculate expected changes to your pay.
-Potential changes to your expenses at your next duty station may include an increase or decrease in: housing, transportation, insurance, child care, food, fuel and utilities.
+Visit www.defensetravel.dod.millsite/allcalc.cfm to calculate expected changes to your pay Potential changes to your expenses at your next duty station may include an increase or decrease in housing, transportation, insurance, child care, food, fuel and utilities.
 It's important to establish a spending plan so you can identify and adjust to these changes.
 Your tax liability could change depending on where you are relocated.
 Speak to a tax professional to discuss your specific situation.
 Notify your financial institutions and creditors of your upcoming move.
 Consider setting up automatic bill pay to avoid missed or late payments.
 Confirm all transactions have cleared your bank or credit union account, if you plan to switch financial institutions at your next duty station.
 Check each of your three major credit reports for free at annualcreditreport.com .
-Sailors can request free credit monitoring services from the nationwide credit reporting agencies: Equifax, Experian, and TransUnion.
+Marines can request free credit monitoring services from the nationwide credit reporting agencies: Equifax, Experian, and TransUnion.
 Review the Understanding Credit Handout for more information.
 Counselor : Remind counselees that a Personal Financial Manager/Educator (PFM/E), can provide a free copy of their credit report, help them interpret their reports and discuss what they need to do to improve their scores.
-Develop a plan for managing and paying off your debt.
-Help is available at your Fleet and Family Support Center (FFSC) or through the Debt Destroyer Workshop offered online or in-person.
-Get started today at https://finred.usalearning.gov/SPL/ServiceResources/NavyResource/DebtDestroyer .
 Consider the pros and cons of changing state residency.
-The Military Spouses Residency Relief Act (MSRRA) gives the spouse of an active-duty Service member the option not to change state residency when relocating to a new state due to a PCS.
+The Military Spouses Residency Relief Act (MSRRA) gives the spouse of an active duty Service member the option not to change state residency when relocating to a new state due to a PCS.
 Changing may not be the best option for a spouse because it may impact state income tax, personal property taxes, car registration, and voter registration.
-Under MSRRA, if your spouse plans to work in the new location and not change residency, they should file their IRS Form W4 with their employer.
-Additional notes: X CONSUMER PROTECTION Review the Military Consumer Protection and Servicemembers Civil Relief Act Handouts for additional information on identity theft and Military Lending Act (MLA).
-Counselor : Remind counselees the base legal office can assist by reviewing contracts to help counselees from falling prey to predatory lenders and fraudsters.
+Under MSRRA, if your spouse plans to work in the new location and not change residency, they should file their IRS Form W4 with their employer. \star CONSUMER PROTECTION Review the Military Consumer Protection and Servicemembers Civil Relief Act Handouts for additional information on identity theft, Servicemembers Civil Relief Act (SCRA), and Military Lending Act (MLA).
+Counselor : Remind counselees the Legal Assistance Office (on base) can assist by reviewing contracts to help counselees from falling prey to predatory lenders and fraudsters.
 Protect yourself from misleading consumer practices and know basic procedures for handling a consumer complaint or dispute.
 Review the Sources of Help for Military Consumers Handout.
+Analyze your housing and transportation needs and be sure to prepare your finances for any major purchases related to your PCS.